Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

-Having identified the concept of the best path, we can therefore formalize the betweenness centrality of node $i$ as the ratio between all the best paths to join two nodes $s$ and $t$ via $i$ (obviously they are indirect paths), and all the best paths between all the pairs of nodes $s$ and $t$ (direct or indirect paths via $i$ or not).
-Formally, we can write as follows:
+Given the concept of the best path, we can define the fuzzy betweenness centrality as follows:

-where $P_{st}(v_i)$ indicate the number of ``best'' paths between $s$ and $t$ that passes thought $i$, and $P_{st}$ the total number of ``best'' paths between generic $s$ and $t$, i.e. all the best paths between all the pairs of nodes $s$ and $t$ (direct or indirect paths via $i$ or not via $i$).
+where $P_{st}(v_i)$ indicate the number of ``best'' paths between $s$ and $t$ that passes thought $i$ (they are indirect paths), and $P_{st}$ is the total number of ``best'' paths between $s$ and $t$, i.e. all the best paths between all the pairs of nodes $s$ and $t$ (direct or indirect paths via $i$ or not via $i$).

-The search of the so-called ``best'' paths is done according to the minimum fuzzy number edge occurring in the path between $s$ and $t$, even if it is indirect.
-Clearly, to compare the multiple different paths that occur in a social network, we have to rank them according to the mentioned criteria to order fuzzy numbers, e.g. the center of gravity approach.
+The search of the so-called ``best'' paths is done according to the minimum fuzzy number (edge) occurring in the path between $s$ and $t$, even if it is indirect.
+To compare the multiple different paths occurring in a social network, we rank them using the CoG (see Equation \ref{CoG}).